canonical/vanilla-framework/templates/docs/base/code.md

 ### React

-You can use code snippet in React by installing our react-component library and importing `CodeSnippet` component.
+You can use code snippet in React by installing our react-component library and importing code snippet component.

 [See the documentation for our React `CodeSnippet` component](https://canonical-web-and-design.github.io/react-components/?path=/docs/codesnippet--default-story#code-snippet)